Home Energy Assistance

 (Formerly known as Fuel Assistance)

 The Home Energy Assistance Program was created to help individuals and families stay warm and save money when winter cold arrives.
 Home Energy Assistance pays for deliveries made between November 1st and April 30th.
 For over 50 years, thousands of households in Salem, Peabody, Beverly, Danvers, Marblehead, Middleton and Topsfield have relied on NSCAP to help keep their home warm in winter.
-If your household meets the income guidelines below, you may be eligible for payments towards your winter heating bills and enrollment in National Grid’s discount rate which can save you up to 32% on your utility bills, year round.
-(Some restrictions apply.)
+If your household meets the income guidelines below, you may be eligible for payments towards your winter heating bills and enrollment in National Grid’s discount rate.

 Schedule an Appointment/Questions: